February 1, 2023

 5. Their role in the family

-An au pair is not considered an employee but rather an extended member of the host family.
+An au pair is not considered an employee but rather an extended member of the host family, creating a unique bond that goes beyond traditional childcare arrangements.
 In contrast, the relationship between a nanny and a family is typically viewed as that of an employee and employer.
+Families opting for au pair services often appreciate this familial connection, as it fosters a sense of trust, collaboration, and cultural exchange within the home.